adamantine-sim/adamantine/algorithmic_choice.md

 ## Adaptive mesh refinement
-Usually, the powder layer is about 50 microns thick but the piece that is being built is several centimeters long.
+Usually, the powder layer is about 50 microns thick but the piece that is being built is tens of centimeters long.
 Moreover, since the material is melted using an electron beam or a laser, the melting zone is very localized.
 This means that a uniform mesh would require a very large number of cells in places where nothing happens (material not heated yet or already cooled).
 Using AMR, we can refine the zones that are of interest for a given point in time.

+## Element activation
+To simulate the addition on material, we use the hp-capability of [deal.II](https://www.dealii.org).
+Deal.II supports a special kind of finite element called `FE_Nothing`. `FE_Nothing` is a finite element that does with zero degree of freedom.
+This can be used to represent empty cells in a mesh on which no degrees of freedom should be allocated.
+To simulate the addition of material, we replace the `FE_Nothing` associated with a cell with a regular finite element, i.e., we activate an element.
+Using this technique, the addition of material can be done cell-wise.
+By coupling element activation and AMR, we can add arbitrary small amount of material.